patriklie/todo-appen/README.md

 7. Then start the server locally from the backend folder with "nodemon server.js"
 8. Finally, run 'npm start' in the frontend folder.

-## Screenshots from the TODOappen shown on an iPhone 11:
+## Screenshots from the app shown on an iPhone 11:
 ![Todoappen Bilde 1-4](images/Bilde1_crop.png)

 ![Todoappen Bilde 5-8](images/Bilde2_crop.png)